 SEATO: See Southeast Asia Treaty Organization

 Slick: Slang for an assault helicopter used to carry troops to and from the field.
+Most commonly this was a Bell UH-1 Iroquois, aka Huey.

 Southeast Asia Treaty Organization: Created in 1954 as part of a regional defense scheme for the South Pacific through the Manila Pact.
 Members included the United States, Great Britain, the Philippines, France, Australia, New Zealand, Pakistan, and Thailand.
 The organization dissolved in 1977.